fbpx

 Frequently Asked Questions

-About the DAA Nomination Process
+About the Distinguished Academics Awards Nomination Process

-Also, the award Selection Committee may, at its discretion, move a nominee from one award category to another or consider a nominee for multiple awards if the nominee meets the necessary criteria.
+Keep in mind that the award Selection Committee may, at its discretion, move a nominee from one award category to another or consider a nominee for multiple awards if the nominee meets the necessary criteria.

-You can, but we discourage you from doing so.
-The Distinguished Academics Awards recognize contributions to the community outside of the university through research and other scholarly activity, and are not general research awards.
-If you use application materials originally written for other award nominations, it is very likely that your nominee will not be selected to receive a Distinguished Academics Award.
+Technically you can do this, but we discourage you from doing so.
+These are not general research awards, rather, each award recognizes specific contributions to the community outside of the university through research and other scholarly activity.
+If you use application materials originally written for other award nominations, the nomination itself might not address the specific criteria of an award and might have less chance for success as a result.

 The Selection Committee is comprised of people from various academic backgrounds, so any detailed description of the scholarly activity of the nominee should take into account that the committee may not have the necessary knowledge to understand overly technical descriptions.
 You should also keep in mind that the work of the award recipient will be publicized and thus the nomination material should be written in such a way to help CUFA BC explain the work of the award recipient to a general audience.